pappitti/mlx-raclate/src/mlx_raclate/tuner/TUNER.md

 ## 📊 Data Preparation

 The `datasets.py` module handles loading (JSONL, Parquet, CSV, HF Hub) and column standardization.
+If is built on top of HuggingFace's datasets.

 ### Column Mapping
 The trainer looks for specific column names.
-You can map your custom dataset fields via `DatasetArgs`.

 | Task | Required Columns | Description |
 | :--- | :--- | :--- |